James Earl Jones: 1953–1972: Early roles and Shakespeare in the Park

 In 1970, Jones reunited with Jane Alexander in the film adaptation of The Great White Hope.
-This would be Jones's first leading film role.
+This was Jones's first leading film role.
 Jones portrayed boxer Jack Johnson, a role he had previously originated on stage.
 His performance was acclaimed by critics and earned him an Academy Award nomination for Best Actor.
 He was the second African-American male performer after Sidney Poitier to be nominated for this award.
 Variety described his performance declaring, "Jones' recreation of his stage role is an eye-riveting experience.
 The towering rages and unrestrained joys of which his character was capable are portrayed larger than life."
 In The Man (1972), Jones starred as a senator who unexpectedly becomes the first African-American president of the United States.